The Caird Library and Archive at the National Maritime Museum subscribes to a range of electronic resources to assist you in your research.

 Ancestry Library is a key resource for researching family history.
-Much of the content originates from the United States, however it does contain the 1841, 1851, 1861, 1871, 1881, and 1901 censuses for England, Wales and Scotland, as well as birth, death and marriage indexes, trade, town and telephone directories, and passenger lists.
+The primary resources for England, Wales and Scotland are the 1841, 1851, 1861, 1871, 1881, and 1901 censuses as well as birth, death and marriage indexes, trade, town and telephone directories.

-Search tip: the content is organised in around 4000 separate collections, so it's worth taking a look at the Ancestry title list to see which ones are likely to have the people you're looking for.
+Search tip: the content is organised in more than 30,000separate collections, so it's worth searching the Ancestry title list to see which ones are likely to have the information you're looking for.

 This is another key family history e-resource.
 It is very user-friendly and has a wealth of valuable material on it.
 (RMG staff please note: due to licensing agreement restrictions Find My Past may not be accessed when you are working from home.